capr/miniterra/README.md

 # Standard library

-Miniterra comes with a set of libraries to get you started:
+Miniterra comes with a set of basic libraries to get you started:

 | Module | Description |
 |--------|-------------|